 A project administrator can attach a workflow to a project that regulates the transitions from one value to another for a custom field.
 These transitions are regulated by state-machine rules.
 State-machine rule can be applied to any custom field.
 However, the most common use case for a state-machine rule is to regulate transitions between values for the State field or another custom field that stores a

 When a state-machine rule is applied to a project, the options that are shown in the drop-down list for the field are restricted to the transitions that are defined in the state-machine rule for the current state.
-Custom fields that are regulated by a state-machine rule are marked with a Workflow-driven field icon.

 The action that is defined for each value in the state-machine rule is displayed in the drop-down list.
 The actual values are shown to the right.